The German Economic System: An Analysis

 The Link Between Public Sector Employment and the Economic System of Germany

 An indicator of the extent to which the State is involved in the economy is the number of public sector employees.
-In Germany, according to ILOSTAT, the number of public sector employees as a percentage of the total workforce is 12.9% (2013).
+In Germany, according to ILOSTAT/OECD data, the number of public sector employees as a percentage of the total workforce is approximately 11.1% (As of 2021).

 In the country, the public sector tends to be small and efficient.
 As result, the number of public sector employees as a percentage of the total workforce is low compared to other countries.